Commercial Real Estate Bankruptcies and Restructurings

 - Single asset commercial real estate LLC’s or members thereof

-- Commercial real estate lenders and landlords
+- Commercial real estate lenders and landlords in dealing with loan or lease defaults and restructurings

 - “White knights” and other investors in, or purchasers of, distressed commercial real estate, mortgages, or LLC membership interests